-Vocational Pathways are an initiative under the Youth Guarantees programme to provide a clear framework for vocational options, career advice and improved links between education and employment.
-The aim is to open doors and encourage students to see the range of possiblity in tertiary studies.
+Vocational Pathways provide a clear framework for vocational options, career advice and improved links between education and employment.

-The Vocational Pathways can help you plan your journey from leaning to earning.
-They represent a way to achieve NCEA Level 2 (or equivalent) indicating a Vocational Pathway direction.
-They can show you how your strengths, interests and achievements relate to a wider range of future possibilities, and how your subject choices make a difference to what you might do in the future.
+They can help you plan your journey from leaning to earning.
+They can also show you how your strengths, interests and achievements relate to a wider range of future possibilities, and how your subject choices make a difference to what you might do in the future.
 You will be able to identify the range of roles, jobs and study options available to you and understand more clearly the subjects you will need to take to get there.

 You can see how your credits are valued by industry and even if you change your mind, the pathways are flexible enough to enable you to move across the range of pathways.

-The Vocational Pathways are made up of six colour coded sectors of industry:
+The Vocational Pathways are made up of six sectors of industry:

-At the bottom of each Year 12 and Year 13 course, you will also see where course credits lie with regard to the Vocational Pathways.
+At the bottom of each senior course, you will also see where course credits lie with regard to the Vocational Pathways.